kayr/ezy-query/README.md

 1. You write your sql query file
 2. You run the gradle plugin to generate the java code
-3. The query file is converted to a java class that contains all the field info in the query.
+3. The query file is converted to a java class.
 4. You can now use the java class to query your database with a flexible easy to use api.

 ## Features

 1. Flexible Query fluent API e.g   `where(CUSTOMER_NAME.eq("John").and(CUSTOMER_EMAIL.isNotNull()))`
+2. Query Expressions e.g `.where(Cnd.expr("customerName = 'John' and customerEmail is not null"))`.
-2. Query Expressions (Avoid Sql Injection).
-This means you can pass a string expression to query your database without limited risk of Sql Injection.
+   This means you can pass a string expression to query your database with limited risk of Sql Injection since the query is parsed.
 Ideally if you are building a Rest-API then clients get a powerful filtering API by passing the query expression as a parameter.
 3. You can fall back to native sql queries if you need to.
 4. All generated sql queries are parameterized to avoid sql injection.